danielaperazapi/Where-is-the-mah-in-the-Rubik-s-Cube-by-Daniela-G-Peraza-Pichardo/README.md

 Group theory provides a deeper explanation by showing:

-  Which cubies are being permuted.
+  -Which cubies are being permuted.

-  Why certain algorithms affect only specific pieces.
+  -Why certain algorithms affect only specific pieces.

-  Why some cube configurations are impossible.
+  -Why some cube configurations are impossible.

-  How algorithms can be constructed systematically using commutators and conjugates.
+  -How algorithms can be constructed systematically using commutators and conjugates.

 Instead of viewing algorithms as random move sequences, we can understand them as mathematical objects with predictable effects.